Overview

 Sean Mahar

-Sean Mahar, a graduate of Siena College, is the Interim Commissioner for New York State Department of Environmental Conservation helping to lead the agency's environmental protection and natural resource conservation efforts.
+Sean Mahar, a graduate of Siena College, is the Interim Commissioner for the State Department of Environmental Conservation.
 Prior to becoming the Executive Deputy Commissioner in 2022, Sean was Chief of Staff overseeing external agency affairs and operations and guiding implementation of key agency priorities, and previously was the Assistant Commissioner of Public Affairs for the Agency.
 Before joining DEC, Sean was the Director of Government Relations and Communications for Audubon New York where he led efforts to advance state and federal conservation policies and build support for wildlife conservation initiatives in the state, including climate change adaptation strategies.
 Sean was also an adjunct professor at Siena College teaching a course on Environmental Policy and Management.

 Dr. James V. McDonald

-James V. McDonald M.D., M.P.H., was appointed Acting Commissioner of Health Jan.
-1, 2023 and confirmed as Commissioner by the State Senate on June 10, 2023.
+James V. McDonald M.D., M.P.H., was confirmed as Commissioner of Health by the State Senate on June 10, 2023.
 Prior to joining the New York State Department of Health in July of 2022, Dr. McDonald served at the Rhode Island Department of Health since 2012.

 At the Rhode Island Department of Health, he served in multiple roles including, Interim Director of Health, Chief Administrative Officer of the Board of Medical Licensure and Discipline, Medical Director for the COVID unit, as well as the Medical Director for Center for Customer Services and the Drug Overdose prevention program.
 He was also a member of the Governor’s task force on Preventing Overdose deaths.
 Dr. McDonald has faculty appointments at the Brown School of Public Health as well as the Warren Alpert Medical School of Brown University.